Neethu9074/carbon/README.md

 Make sure that you have Git and cURL installed before starting with the following instructions.
 Execute the instructions in the root directory of the ui-client project.

 ```
+# ensure that you have build and compiler tools available on your system:
+# ubuntu
+sudo apt-get build-essential
+# os x
+xcode-select --install

 # download and install NVM
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.2/install.sh | bash